 Candace Snipes has over 30 years of professional planning and GIS (Geographic Information Systems) experience.
 She provides mapping and GIS analysis support for comprehensive plans.
 She was the GIS Manager for the City of Mobile, AL for 16 years where she established its GIS program and managed its GIS Division.
 She began with the City of Mobile as a Planner for five years before her promotion to GIS Manager.
 Prior to her work with the City of Mobile, she was a Programmer/Analyst with the Atlanta Regional Planning Commission.
 Candy holds a B.A. in Geography from Georgia State University in Atlanta (1983).
 She has completed extensive GIS training throughout the course of her career.
 Her training has included a series of FEMA training courses in HAZUS-MH at the Emergency Management Institute in Emmitsburg, MD, which qualifies her for FEMA certification as a HAZUS Practicioner.

 Amanda Capps has substantial experience in hazard mitigation and disaster relief.
-She began her career in mitigation planning with the Alabama Emergency Management Association in early 2004, where she worked as a Mitigation Planner and Program Manager until late 2007, when she left to work for the American Red Cross for a period of nine years.
+She began her career in mitigation planning with the Alabama Emergency Management Association in early 2004, where she worked as a Mitigation Planner and Program Manager until late 2007.
 Amanda holds a B.S. from the University of Alabama at Birmingham and is an Advanced Level Emergency Manager (ALEM) through the American Association of Emergency Managers.
 She has drafted comprehensive mitigation strategies and community action programs for many multi-hazard mitigation plans and has assisted with securing FEMA grant funds for many hazard mitigation projects.

 James E. Lehe, AICP